onap/sdc/README.md

 # Getting the containers

-***to be changed for rrelease*** OpenECOMP SDC containers are stored on the Rackspace Nexus Docker Registry
+***to be changed for release*** OpenECOMP SDC containers are stored on the Rackspace Nexus Docker Registry

 The following Docker images are the actual deployment images used for running SDC